2026 Diploma Fellowship

 The final component of the program provides participants the opportunity to make an impact in their communities by developing their own initiatives.
 Throughout this process, participants receive ongoing guidance and feedback from our organization's mentors, ensuring support in all aspects of project design and implementation.

-Ethics and Philosophy in Practice (Seminar) 10/02/2025 01/03/2025
+Ethics and Philosophy of Practice (Seminar) 10/02/2025 01/03/2025

 Independent Project 01/11/2025 31/12/2025